To ban or not to ban? Masked protesters in other countries

 ZIMBABWE/SOUTH AFRICA

 There is no law against wearing masks during protests in Zimbabwe, where frustration over a collapsing economy often erupts into street demonstrations.
 Some protesters in the southern African nation cover their faces to avoid being identified by police, who are accused of hunting down people afterward.
 In neighboring South Africa, where protests over poor service delivery and other issues are common, the law bans the wearing of disguises or masks that obscure facial features and prevent identification.
-But some demonstrators wear masks anyway, sometimes with the aim of protecting against tear gas, with little or no retaliation from police.
+But some demonstrators wear masks anyway, sometimes to protect against tear gas, with little or no retaliation from police.

-Australia doesn’t ban masks, but in its second most populous city, Melbourne, police can direct a demonstrator wearing a mask to leave a protest area.
-Police must reasonably believe the demonstrator is wearing the face covering primarily to conceal one’s identity or as protection against crowd-controlling substances such as capsicum spray.
-Those wearing mask who refuse to leave can be charged with failing to comply with a police direction without a responsible excuse.

-There is no mask ban in South Korea, where rallies are common but protesters wearing masks are rarely seen.
-In the past, prostitutes wearing masks, sunglasses and baseball caps to hide their identity rallied in Seoul to protest a government crackdown on red-light districts.
-Some defectors from North Koreas also put on masks and sunglasses to hide their faces because of safety worries about their relatives in North Korea.
-In the 1980s, many pro-democracy activists also wore masks because of the tear gas fired by police.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.